daisuke19891023/open-data-cleaning-kawasaki/docs/development/code-style.md

 # Code Style Guide

-This guide defines the coding standards and conventions for the Clean Interfaces project.
+This guide defines the coding standards and conventions for the Kawasaki ETL project.

 ## Overview